 Keep in mind that most of these products will charge a little more for a variety of extras.
 There’s almost always an add-on fee if you want to file your state return as well, and many charge more for live help and support.

 Don’t overlook the benefits of the Free File Alliance if price is really a consideration.
-Many of the software providers mentioned here partner with the IRS through this program to provide free federal tax return preparation and filing to those whose incomes are $69,000 or less as of 2020.
+Many of the software providers mentioned here partner with the IRS through this program to provide free federal tax return preparation and filing to those whose incomes are $73,000 or less as of tax year 2021.
+This is the return you'll file in 2022.
 You can choose a software provider and get started on the IRS website.